berkayalpcakal/UnityDLLImport/README.md

 # UnityDLLImport
-dll built using auto generated c code from a simulink model is imported to unity
+dll, built using auto generated c code from a simulink model, is imported to unity